castellanossss/Pseudorandom-Number-Generator/README.md

       > pip install numpy

-Run the same process for the following libraries: **pyqt6, matplotlib and scipy**.
+Run the same process for the following libraries: **pyqt6, pyqtgraph, matplotlib and scipy**.

 Once you are sure that the **required libraries** are installed, let's move on to the next step...